French press – instructions for beginners and professionals

 Here are our recommendations for the French press:

-Espresso Biologico Caffè Gemelli
+Espresso Giuseppe Caffè Gemelli

 The perfect French press

-At Coffeechecker, we offer a high-quality French Press from the traditional Italian manufacturer Bialetti.
+At Coffeechecker, we offer a high-quality French press from the traditional Italian manufacturer Bialetti.
 The French Press is not only robustly made, but also looks good!
 The glass insert can also be removed for easier cleaning.

 The French Press in check – Conclusion

-+environmentally friendly – no filter paper required
+Environmentally friendly – no filter paper requiredBrewed coffee must be decanted immediately

 Super simple and environmentally friendly!
 If you have the opportunity to grind your own fresh coffee, the French Press is the perfect choice.
 And here’s a little tip: The French Press can also be used for other purposes.
 For loose tea or for frothing milk – this little pot can do a lot!